The Nagra TUBE DAC Review. Otherworldly.

 Audio has been my hobby since I was 16 when I used to listen to one album every night, front to back, while alone in my room.
 I would buy one new record every week and it was almost like a ritual.
 Instead of running around in the streets I was more of a loner, staying in to listen to music.
 Heck, I am still the same way today.
 A loner who likes his family time, privacy, peace and listening to music.

-I have heard several high end DACs such as the DCS Lina ($13k), Weiss 501 ($10k), Chord DAVE ($14k), Nagra Classic DAC ($15k), Holo May KTE ($5500) and many others such as those from Denafrips, LAIV, Mola Mola and others.
+I have heard several high end DACs such as the DCS Lina and Bartok ($13k, $20k), Weiss 501 and MKII ($10k, $12k), Chord DAVE ($14k), Nagra Classic DAC ($15k), Holo May KTE ($5500) and many others such as those from Denafrips, LAIV, Mola Mola and others.
 These DACs all sounded phenomenal and brought something of their own to the table.
 All sound quite different from each other.
+None were DACs that were so good that I couldn’t live without though I missed a couple of them when they left.

 Here at the end of 2024 or 38 years into this hobby, I have thought I have seen and heard it all when it comes to audio, but nope.